Mathematical models I.

 Description:

-The aim of the course to introduce the first-year students to the Python programming via mathematical and data-driven problems.
-We use Python, since it is widely used in the industry and even research, proper for working with algorithms and data-related problems, enables symbolic computation via special packages and supported by the most population notebook framework, the Jupyter.
-The course is driven by the following aspects: mathematics and programming are used at the same time, fulfilling the industrial standards via working with modern infrastructure and forcing working in groups, applying symbolic and interactive tools for deepening mathematical topics.
+The aim of the course is to introduce the first-year students to Python programming via mathematical and data-driven problems.
+We use Python because it is widely used in industry and research, is well-suited for working with algorithms and data-related problems, enables symbolic computation via specialized packages, and is supported by the most popular notebook framework, Jupyter.
+The course is driven by the following aspects: mathematics and programming are used simultaneously, meeting industrial standards through modern infrastructure, and applying symbolic and interactive tools to deepen mathematical topics.

 Curriculum: